-Why It Works
+Why This Recipe Works

-- High-protein bread flour produces noodles with plenty of chew, and enough elasticity in the dough to prevent breakage when stretching.
+- High-protein bread flour produces noodles with plenty of chew and enough elasticity in the dough to prevent breakage when stretching.

 - Nutritional yeast contains glutathione, a naturally occurring dough reducer that relaxes gluten and produces a dough with repeatable extensibility in a fraction of the time that it takes using a more traditional method.